-The Best Portable AC Units for the apartment are perfect for lowering temperatures in apartments, bedrooms, office cubicles, and personal spaces.
+The Best Portable Air Conditioner for apartment are perfect for lowering temperatures in apartments, bedrooms, office cubicles, and personal spaces.

-With an incredibly compact design also make these units the ideal cooling solution for areas with limited floor space.
+With an incredibly compact design also make these apartment air conditioner models the ideal cooling solution for areas with limited floor space.

 These devices work as three appliances in one – air conditioner, fan and room dehumidifier, all in one compact unit.
 Some models also feature the 4th mode – heater mode.